KernFerm/BubblesTheDev-WebBrowser/README.md

 The installer supports:

-- default install locations
+- Default install locations
-- custom install locations
+- Custom install locations
-- external HDD installs
+- External HDD installs
-- external SSD installs
+- External SSD installs
 - USB flash-drive installs

 If you install the browser on an external drive instead of `C:`, install-linked browser data can automatically move to that external drive as part of setup.

-Installed builds now use the automatic-update path when updates are enabled for the build.
+Installed builds continue to support the managed update path when updates are enabled for the build.

-## 🔄 Upgrading From An Older Version
+## Upgrading From An Older Version

 If an older version is already installed and you are upgrading manually: